NEO MEMORIAL DAY HOOPFEST RULES

 1. Head to Head

 2. Point differential…Maximum 15 points.
 (Forfeits are scored at 15-0) Point differential calculation is based solely on the games between the tied teams.
-In the event of a three-way tie for first, point differential will be used to establish the pool placement.
+(In the event of a three-way tie for first, point differential will be used to establish the pool winner, then revert to head to head for second and third placements.)

 BIRTH RECORDS: Each competitor must have a proof of his age and be able to produce such information in one of the following acceptable manners: